8(a) STARS II Frequently Asked Questions (FAQs)

-We encourage all companies to consider subcontracting or teaming arrangements with any of the 8(a) STARS II industry partners.
-We may have an open season to allow new industry partners to join the contract, but this isn't guaranteed.
+We encourage all companies to consider subcontracting arrangements with any of the 8(a) STARS II Industry Partners.

 No. NAICS codes and size standards are commonly listed in solicitations, but that does not necessarily mean the customer agency requires an order level size re-representation.
 If the ordering contracting officer requires an order level size re-representation, they must clearly state it in the solicitation.

 When in doubt, ask the ordering contracting officer what their intention was early in the solicitation period.

 The 8(a) STARS II website provides a step by step process for placing an award on the contract.
 Please visit 8(a) STARS II, and review the righthand list entitled “Using 8(a) STARS II.”